 ✅ Theme or message for the year

-✅ Brand assets, logos, and past reports
+✅ Brand assets, guidelines, and past reports

 ✅ Quality images (labeled by section, if possible)